Billionaire Profile

 In-Depth Profile

 Andrew Cherng was born in April 1948, in Yangzhou, Jiangsu Province, Republic of China.
-His family moved to Taiwan after the Chinese Civil War and later to Japan, where his father worked as a chef.
-In 1966, at 18, he immigrated to the United States to study mathematics at Baker University in Kansas, where he earned a bachelor's degree.
-He then earned a master's degree in applied mathematics from the University of Missouri in 1972.
+His father was a chef.
+Due to the Chinese Civil War, the family moved to Taiwan and later to Yokohama, Japan, where his father continued working as a chef.
+At the age of 18, Cherng immigrated to the United States to study at Baker University in Kansas.

 Rise to Success